ArcanaFramework/arcana/docs/source/processing.rst

             # Since the output format of derived image created by the pipeline ('Gif')
             # differs from that specified for the column ('Png'), an automatic conversion
-            # setp will be added by Arcana before the image is stored.
+            # step will be added by Arcana before the image is stored.
             return (create_image.lzout.out_file, Gif), wf.create_image.lzout.summary

 Analyses are applied to datasets using the :meth:`.Dataset.apply` method, which